ahmadharkouss/ansible_terraform_gitea/README.md

 ### 3. **Access and Configure-Install the Gitea Application**

-Access the Gitea application at `http://localhost:3000` and configure the application as needed.
+Access the Gitea application at `https://git.local` and configure the application as needed.

 Create a new repository

+#### Warning:

+You need to trust the self-signed ceritifcate on your OS!!!( ASK GPT ) The certificate is available at `certs/git.local-cert.pem`

 ---